-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
-The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan.
+Our assessments indicate that wellbeing and mental health have been significantly impacted in the last few years, primarily due to COVID-19-related issues and the cost of living for the majority of our families.
+The impact of this has been particularly acute for our disadvantaged pupils.
+We used and will continue to use pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+We are building on this approach with the activities detailed in this Pupil Premium Strategy.